When is season 2 of Ricky Gervais series After Life released?

 Regardless of the subject material being fairly heavy, the sitcom has been praised for being each poignant and humorous in equal measure.

-Gervais will certainly be again because the creator and star of the present and, though casting hasn’t been confirmed, it’s anticipated that a lot of the unique actors will reprise their roles within the sitcom, together with…
+Gervais will certainly be again because the creator and star of the present and, though casting hasn’t been confirmed, it’s anticipated that many of the authentic actors will reprise their roles within the sitcom, together with…

-Kerry Godliman as Tony’s late spouse Lisa, Ashley Jensen because the nurse of Tony’s father, Roisin Conaty as native prostitute Daphne, Diane Morgan as Tony’s colleague, Tony Method as Tony’s colleague and pal, Mandeep Dhillon as a trainee journalist, David Bradley as Tony’s father, Tom Basden as Tony’s boss and brother-in-law Matt, Penelope Wilton as widow Anne and Paul Kaye because the psychiatrist.

 Tim Plester’s character Julian isn’t anticipated to return – until, like Lisa, he seems in flashbacks.